Wisconsin Zantac And Ranitidine Injuries

 Why Is Zantac Linked To Cancer?

 The specific offender is N-Nitrosodimethylamine (NDMA).
-Its presence in Zantac was discovered by an online pharmacy in Connecticut that tests medications before dispensing them to buyers.
+Its presence in Zantac was discovered by an online pharmacy in New Hampshire that tests medications before dispensing them to buyers.

 What Has Been Done To Rectify It?